AidanBugs/Obsidian/1) CWRU/In Progress/HTEC301 - Humanity and Technology/Grading.md

 # Engagement 25%
 Attendance, participation, and presentations (x2-3)

+## Presentations
+### Context
+Who is the author and what is the central problem they are exploring

+### Key Concepts
+What are the most important concepts, in your own terms, and how does the author use them?)

+### Discussion Questions
+What was unclear to you?

+What tensions arise in the text?

+What do you disagree with?

+What are the ethical stakes of the arguement?

 # Sociotechnical Glossary 15%
 Mapping of terms and definitions used throughout the semester